 First, you must review the Indiana State Department of Health’s VFC program eligibility statements to ensure your practice is able to meet all program requirements.
 At this time, pharmacies cannot enroll in the VFC program in the state of Indiana.
 All other licensed providers with prescriptive authority are eligible to enroll in the program.

 You can apply to enroll in the VFC program in Indiana by completing the Immunization Provider Contact Request form and emailing the completed form to email@example.com or faxing the completed form to the Immunization Division at (317) 233-3719.
-A representative from the Immunization Division will be in touch with you within the next 5 business days to help you complete the necessary enrollment paperwork, and schedule a time to visit your location.
-Please note the enrollment visit will last a minimum of 1 ½ hours, and will provide more in-depth training on VFC program requirements.
+A representative from the Immunization Division will be in touch with you within the next 5 business days to help you complete the necessary enrollment paperwork and schedule a time to visit your location.
+Please note the enrollment visit will last a minimum of 1 ½ hours and will provide more in-depth training on VFC program requirements.

-For more information about the Vaccines for Children Program, please visit the Centers for Disease Control and Prevention (CDC) website at: http://www.cdc.gov/vaccines/programs/vfc/index.html
+For more information about the Vaccines for Children Program, please visit the Centers for Disease Control and Prevention (CDC) Vaccines for Children website.